sinistersnare/sinistersnare.github.io/content/post/12-crafting-semantics-3.md

 Call with current continuation, or `call/cc` for short, is a way of obtaining the continuation of the current state, and using it like a regular value.
 I have [written about continuations before](https://drs.is/post/continuations-as-return/), so I will be a bit more straightforward with my implementation notes here.
 In my experience though, I did not truly understand continuations until I implemented this feature in an abstract machine.

 Also, I am switching to implementing the whole feature at once, instead of writing out all eval rules and then all apply rules.
-I think this method is a bit easier for understanding how a feature works.
-Especially because you can see how they work in concert, side by side.
+I think this method is a bit easier for understanding how a feature works, as you can see how they work in concert, side by side.

 {% katex(block=true) %}
-E \langle (\texttt{call/cc} \; e) , \rho , \sigma , \kappa \rangle \\
+E \langle (\texttt{call/cc} \; e) , \rho , \sigma , \kappa \rangle
 \leadsto E \langle e , \rho , \sigma , \kappa' \rangle \\ \\
 \begin{aligned}
 \text{where }